soywod/kronos/README.md

 # Kronos protocol

-Kronos is a synchronized cross-platform task and time manager.
-In fact, it's a group of clients which follow this protocol.
+Kronos is a synchronized, cross-platform task and time manager, inspired by [Taskwarrior](https://taskwarrior.org) and [Timewarrior](https://taskwarrior.org/docs/timewarrior).

+Taskwarrior and Timewarrior are very good and complete tools, but complex and not so easy to understand.
+[Kronos](https://github.com/soywod/kronos.vim) aims to unify both tools in one, and to be more simple (focusing on what it's really needed).
+In fact, Kronos is a group of clients which follow this protocol.
 Feel free to contribute, share some idea, or even code a Kronos client.

 ## List of clients